UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Konermann News

-Our laboratory explores the structure, function and dynamics of proteins.
+Our laboratory explores the folding, structure, function and dynamics of proteins.
 Most of our work is based on the use of electrospray mass spectrometry (ESI-MS).
 Researchers working in our laboratory also have access to a wide range of other biophysical techniques, including high-field NMR, fluorescence, circular dichroism, UV-VIS, and stopped-flow spectroscopy, differential scanning calorimetry (DSC), analytical ultracentrifugation, surface-plasmon resonance (Biacore), and many others.
 A nanofabrication facility for the development of microfluidic devices is also available.

 Protein Folding Kinetics and Mechanisms

 The native state of a protein in solution is characterized by a tightly folded and highly specific three-dimensional structure.
 This native conformation is determined by the linear sequence of amino acids along the polypeptide backbone.
 In high concentrations of denaturants such as acid, proteins adopt a largely disordered (unfolded) conformation.
-Unfolding is reversible, i.e. the protein spontaneously refolds into its native structure when the denaturant is removed.
+Unfolding is reversible, i.e., the protein spontaneously refolds into its native structure when the denaturant is removed.
 This process occurs on the time scale of milliseconds to minutes.

 Protein folding is a remarkable phenomenon; there are billions of different possible ways to fold a protein chain and yet every protein "knows" how to find its native structure.
 Sometimes short-lived intermediates become populated during folding.
 The exact role of these intermediates for the overall folding mechanism is still a matter of debate.
 However, it is clear that the identification and structural characterization of these species is an important step towards a better understanding of protein folding.